tookthebluepill/james_repo/README.md

 I'm studying how to use GitHub.
 I like to solve combinatorial problems as a hobby.

-This is a python code created to identify the problem conditions of the extremal combinatorial problem
+This is a Python code created to identify the problem conditions of the extremal combinatorial problem
 ```from itertools import combinations
 from itertools import chain
 from tqdm import tqdm